nens/threedi-docs/source/e_1d_tutorial.rst

 -	“Invalid timeseries”
 -	“Pumpstation.lower_stop_level should be higher than Manhole.bottom_level”

-If you do not get any further warnings or errors, your model is successfully validated and is ready to upload to the web portal.
+If you do not get any further warnings or errors, your model is successfully validated and is ready to upload to 3Di Management.